zenith3092/bitcoin_gambling_tell/README.md

-# bitcoin_gambing_predict
+# bitcoin_gambling_predict
 ## Introduction
-This is a simple package to get the result of each algorithm.
+Someone may launder money through bitcoin gambling.
+This project is to predict which addresses are gambling accounts.
+Users can refer to the results after predicting as the protect themselves from joining money laundering indirectly.

 ## Environment
 Python Versrion : 3.9+